gtello79/Hybrid-Algorithm-to-Solve-BBP/README.md

 # Hybrid Algorithm to Solve 3D-BBP

-In this work we plan to solve the 3D Bin Packing Problem by combining two algorithms:a  state-of-the-art beam-search-based algorithm for solving the single CLP from a set of defined boxes, and a bin-packing algorithm for selecting andswapping boxes among the containers
+In this work we plan to solve the 3D Bin Packing Problem by combining two algorithms:a  state-of-the-art beam-search-based algorithm for solving the single CLP from a set of defined boxes, and a bin-packing algorithm for selecting andswapping boxes among the containers.
+To Run a singles test, it's possible access to the file ResultsTest.ipynb for execute the algorithm selecting a dataset collection.

 ## Dataset